or1n/or1n/README.md

 - **Tools**: Git, GitHub, ViolentMonkey, Visual Studio Code
 - **Other**: UserScript development, UI/UX design, Graphic Design, Photography

-## 📈 GitHub Stats

-![Orin's GitHub stats](https://github-readme-stats.vercel.app/api?username=or1n&show_icons=true&theme=radical)

 ## 🔧 Experience

+### Smart Home Projects
-- **Smart Home Projects**: Developed smart home solutions with lights, Google Assistant, motion sensors, and security cameras using Google Script Writer and YAWL.
+Developed smart home solutions with lights, Google Assistant, motion sensors, and security cameras using Google Script Writer and YAWL.

+###Game Automation
-- **Game Automation**: Created macros, automations, buttons, and triggers in games using C++ scripts.
+Created macros, automations, buttons, and triggers in games using C++ scripts.
 Developed scripts to display icons for missing buffs, invisible buttons for skill casting, and interface aids for skill procs.

+### Arduino Projects
-- **Arduino Projects**: Built a robot in C++ that navigates like a robotic vacuum cleaner, using motion sensors to detect walls and wheels for movement, with direction indicators and voice commands.
+Built a robot in C++ that navigates like a robotic vacuum cleaner, using motion sensors to detect walls and wheels for movement, with direction indicators and voice commands.

+### Game Hacking
-- **Game Hacking**: Started hacking games at an early age, using packet editors and developing scripts using assembler in Cheat Engine.
+Started hacking games at an early age, using packet editors and developing scripts using assembler in Cheat Engine.

+### Private Servers
-- **Private Servers**: Created private servers coded in C++ and Java, including custom items, monsters, and NPCs.
+Created private servers coded in C++ and Java, including custom items, monsters, and NPCs.
 Developed websites with HTML and MySQL databases.

+### Adobe Flash Games
-- **Adobe Flash Games**: Created animations and 2D side-scroll games in Adobe Flash (Macromedia Flash) using Actionscript.
+Created animations and 2D side-scroll games in Adobe Flash (Macromedia Flash) using Actionscript.

+### Web Development
-- **Web Development**: Developed and edited websites with HTML during my studies.
+Developed and edited websites with HTML during my studies.
 Created applications with Adobe XD.

+## 📈 GitHub Stats

+![Orin's GitHub stats](https://github-readme-stats.vercel.app/api?username=or1n&show_icons=true&theme=radical)

 <!---
 or1n/or1n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.